hugn456/GraphQL-First-Project/README.md

 # Details
 Activating localhost:5000

-We would like to analyze a client list including id and name; and a logistic service list including id, name and clientId:
+We would like to analyze a client list including id and name; and a logistics service list including id, name and clientId:

 clients =[